 · Complete an undergraduate degree.

-In the US, a degree requires at least four years to complete.
+In the US, a degree requires at least four years to complete to get the right job.
 The first two years provide an opportunity to try out different areas of interest but will normally have some common thread running through them.
 As you approach the end of your second year, you will need to ‘declare a Major.’
 This is where you state the area of study that you will concentrate on during your final two years and will be the subject you will do your final work.
 Although your major will be the focus of your work, there is still plenty of time to study other areas, do internships, etc.

 If you want to be a lawyer in the future, there is no set major that is required, but there are several considerations that you should be aware of.